Houses in multiple occupation (HMO)

 • your property manager or letting agent (if you have one) is signed up to a government approved redress scheme

 Landlords of licensable HMOs have responsibilities for conditions relating to anti-social behaviour.
 This forms part of the licence application.
-Please make sure you're aware of these when considering applying for a HMO licence.
+Please make sure you're aware of these when thinking about applying for a HMO licence.
 It may affect your application, or it may be revoked, if you don't take effective action to deal with anti-social behaviour.
 If it arises in a property you're the landlord or licence holder of.

 Read more about being a private landlord and what's involved in our advice for landlords.
 You can also read more in the guide to licensing houses in multiple occupation for landlords and managers.

 The Regulatory Reform Fire Safety Order 2005 places a duty upon landlords or person having control of the house in multiple occupation.
-This is to make sure they've undertaken and can provide when asked, a written fire risk assessment of their property which covers the common parts.
-For example: adequate means of escape, correct fire boarding and fire detection which is in place and can be verified, testing and audit procedures where needed.
-Find out more on the fire safety law and guidance.
+This is to make sure they've undertaken and can provide when asked, a written fire risk assessment of their property.
+This assessment should covers the common parts.
+For example:

 How to apply

 You can apply online for a HMO licence using our online form below.
-You'll need to apply as soon as reasonably possible after buying a HMO or converting a property into one.
+You'll need to apply as soon as reasonably possible after buying a HMO.
+If you're renewing your licence you should apply before your existing one expires.

 Information you'll need to apply